-At the register, consumers in 175 EDEKA stores and EDEKA Centres in the Northwest region had the opportunity to round up the amount of their purchase from November 1 through December 31, 2022.
+At the register, consumers in 175 EDEKA stores and EDEKA centers in the Northwest region had the opportunity to round up the amount of their purchase from November 1 through December 31, 2022.

-Customers voluntarily decided to round up the cent amount of their total receipt to the closest full euro when they mentioned the ad term “Round up, please!” when making their purchase.
+Customers voluntarily decided to round up the cent amount of their total receipt to the nearest full euro when they mentioned the ad term “Round up, please!” when making their purchase.

 The gathered sums included the cent amounts after they had been rounded up.
 The full amount of 22,500 euros has been transferred over to the Guardian Angel House Michael at this point.

-This is the pilot project for the “MoKiDs” programme, which is an outpatient paediatric nursing service offered by the Diakoniestation in Hesel-Jumme-Uplengen.
+This is the pilot project for the “MoKiDs” program, which is an outpatient pediatric nursing service offered by the Diakoniestation in Hesel-Jumme-Uplengen.

 Children and adolescents who are gravely ill and do not have access to safe outpatient intensive care are accompanied by staff members at the Guardian Angel House Michael in Uplengen.